 Some people may even end up paying taxes twice.
 Your ability to fund different types of IRAs is subject to restrictions based on your income, your tax-filing status, and your eligibility to participate in an employer-sponsored retirement plan, even if no contribution has been made to the plan in a given tax year.
 For example, you can make additions to a tax-deductible, non-deductible, or Roth IRA account in a given tax year, as long as the combined contributions do not exceed the limit.
 If your income excludes you from the Roth option, you can simply contribute to a non-deductible IRA and then convert it to a Roth IRA.

+If you are looking for the best company to rollover your IRA to gold, then you should research and compare the options available to find the one that best meets your needs.
 Contributing to a non-deductible IRA on the way to a clandestine conversion to Roth could be a great way to protect some or all of your retirement savings from taxes.
 In a Roth 401 (k) plan, employees contribute after-tax money to a designated Roth account within the 401 (k) plan.
 In a Roth conversion, pre-tax IRA dollars are taxable income for the year, converting the money into Roth dollars.
 Many people who don't qualify to fully fund a deductible IRA or a Roth IRA miss out on this easy opportunity to save additional money for retirement, allowing them to grow tax-free.

 For example, since you've already paid income taxes on this money, you can usually convert it into a Roth IRA where profits increase without paying taxes.
 When you turn 72, the IRS requires you to add up the value of all your deductible and non-deductible IRAs and begin receiving distributions from your traditional (but not Roth) IRAs.
 In a clandestine Roth, investors make a non-deductible contribution to a traditional IRA and then quickly convert it to a Roth IRA.
 Non-deductible contributions to an IRA don't provide an immediate tax benefit because they're made with after-tax money, such as a Roth IRA.